laravel-enso/documentation/docs/guide/developing-with-enso.md

 - the order index is used to sort menus of the same level and should be an integer
 - the has_children flag is used to mark a menu as a parent.

-    Parent menus should not have a route and clicking on such a menu will expand it.
+    Parent menus can not have a route and clicking on such a menu will expand it and reveal its children.

 ```shell